 See appendix for a discussion of the level of access that the Department of Education has to individualized student earnings data and the implications this has for the proposal.

-Besides the fact of indiscriminate compensation, there are several practical reasons that the Pell program – as opposed to the loan program or state-level funding programs – is the right policy lever for institutional accountability.
+Besides indiscriminate compensation, there are several practical reasons that the Pell program – as opposed to the federal student loan program or the state-level funding programs – is the right policy lever for institutional accountability.
 First, the Pell program constitutes a larger direct federal expenditure than the student loan program, and its larger proportional effect on student demand makes institutional acceptance of any risk-sharing scheme more likely.
 Second, outcomes are poorer for the Pell student population than for the Title-IV receiving population in general, and there is more room for institutional improvement.
 Finally, the Pell program has a broad impact on nearly every traditional IHE.
-In short, the program is a good fit because it impacts students whom accountability would most help and it impacts institutions broadly and powerfully enough to effect serious change.
+In short, the program is a good fit because it impacts students whom accountability would most benefit and it impacts institutions broadly and powerfully enough to effect serious change.

 The 10 Year Mean Earnings is the mean earnings of the student cohort who matriculated 10 years prior and whose family income is in tercile 1.

 “Technical Documentation: College Scorecard Institution-Level Data,” College Scorecard (Department of Education, March 2020), https://collegescorecard.ed.gov/assets/FullDataDocumentation.pdf, pp. 27.